 Plenty of foldable electric bike models mirror most e-bike types in that you have to take them to tune-ups every year or six months, assuming you are riding them constantly.
 These check-ups will include the bulk of the maintenance costs you will pay.
 A single tune-up will cost you around $75 to at most $100 every time.
 This largely depends on the company that will perform them as well as whether parts would have to replaced or added.

 Flat tires are a common occurrence, and this might cost you around $20 to have them fixed.
 Complete tire replacements are a different story, though.
 Other parts that usually need to be maintained include the brakes or drivetrains, these might cost around $20 at the minimum.
 But do not be surprised if they need to be replaced, especially the latte, which might increase that cost threefold.

 Maintenance has to be done continuously to avoid breakage (and more expenses) so you should never consider skipping them.

 Being cheaper than most types of e-bikes may give people the impression that it is because of certain other downsides that foldable electric bikes have.
 Rest assured that we have already outlined all the disadvantages that affect the cost above.
 Below, we will put to rest all the misunderstandings about foldable e-bikes.

-They are NOT fragile
+Folding e-bikes are NOT fragile

 It is understandable that some people are quick to assume that folding e-bikes are less expensive because they break easily.
 Most manufacturers anticipate the vulnerabilities in the joints and hinges of foldable e-bikes so they make it a point to reinforce those areas.

-NOT all of them are heavy
+NOT all folding e-bikes are heavy

 The standard rule in pricing e-bikes is – the heavier, the cheaper.
 The weight of the components vary a lot, and while the motor and the battery certainly make up most of the burden, some brands are still manageable.